JamesLock98/SML5202-2020-Final-JamesLock/index.md

 <h3 style="color:red;">Welcome to LearnRussian!</h3>
 <br>
 <section>
-<p> Here you can take your first steps to gaining understanding of an offical UN language that is used far and wide throughout the world. </p>
+<p> Here you can take your first steps to gaining understanding of an official UN language.
+One that is used far and wide throughout the world. </p>
 </section>
 		<br>
 <section>
-<p>This site is targeted at those with no pre-existing knowledge of Russian with the aim of reaching an elementary level through the completion of the variety of essential topics, accompanied by small tests based on this site. </p>
+<p>This site is targeted at those with no pre-existing knowledge of Russian.
+We aim to reach an elementary level, through the completion of a variety of essential topics, accompanied by small tests based on this site. </p>
 		<br>
-<p>The site pages are listed in the order we would suggest the student should attempt, based on importance and complexity of each subject.
-This begins with Alphabet and works chronologically through Grammar, Verbs & Vocabulary, Russian Culture and Extra Information.
+<p>The site pages are listed in the order we would suggest the learner to follow.
+This begins with Alphabet and works chronologically from left to right through Grammar, Verbs & Vocabulary, Russian Culture and Extra Information.

 <hr>
   <h4 style="text-align:center; color:red;">5 Key Facts about The Russian Federation:</h4>